jhudsl/OTTR_Template/getting_started.md

 ### Starting a new Docker image

-Should you find that your course needs additional packages beyond what's included in the template, you should probably start a new Docker image.
+Should you find that your course needs additional packages beyond what's included in the template, you should probably start a new Docker image and you'll need to do two things to get this going:

+1) You need to uncomment the Docker image update [following these instructions](#for-a-course-that-will-need-changes-to-docker-image).
+2) You'll need to set up a Dockerhub account and set up Dockerhub secrets [following these instructions](#dockerhub-related-secrets).

 To start up a new Docker image for your new course, you can start with the Dockerfile in this repository and add the additional packages you need using the tips in the next section, but you'll need to change the tag.

+If you wish to keep the Docker image underneath the Dockerhub `jhudsl` organization account, you'll need to be granted access to that organization -- contact one of the `jhudsl` team to have them add you.

 ### Adding packages to the Dockerfile